 The Night Watchman or Old Red Eye

-According to my friend, Old Red Eye was murdered on his rounds.
+According to my friend, Old Red Eye was murdered on his rounds of where I was living at the time.

-I once woke up to a ticking noise and didn’t dare open my eyes.
-I’m so easily influenced!
+Of course it is no surpise that one night, I woke up to a ticking noise and spent many minutes not daring to open my eyes.